 Key Performance Indicators for the Safe, Clean Water Program

-KPI #1: Coordinate with agencies to incorporate District-endorsed flood emergency procedures into their Emergency Operations Center plans.
+KPI #1: Coordinate with agencies to incorporate Valley Water-endorsed flood emergency procedures into their Emergency Operations Center plans.

 E2.1: Coordination with Local Municipalities on Flood Communication

-The annual coordination meeting with the Santa Clara County, led by the District’s Dam Safety Program and ESS Unit took place at the November 15, 2018 Emergency Managers meeting.
-The presentation by District staff and the subsequent Q&A touched on the following subjects: notification charts, roles/responsibilities, inundation maps and the B, C and D condition levels for Anderson Dam, as reflected in its Emergency Action Plan.
+The annual coordination meeting with the Santa Clara County, led by the Valley Water's Dam Safety Program and ESS Unit took place at the November 15, 2018 Emergency Managers meeting.
+The presentation by Valley Water staff and the subsequent Q&A touched on the following subjects: notification charts, roles/responsibilities, inundation maps and the B, C and D condition levels for Anderson Dam, as reflected in its Emergency Action Plan.

-On December 4, 2018, District ESS presented and participated in the annual San Francisquito Creek Multi-Agency Coordination meeting and table -top exercise at the City of Palo Alto community center.
+On December 4, 2018, Valley Water ESS presented and participated in the annual San Francisquito Creek Multi-Agency Coordination meeting and table -top exercise at the City of Palo Alto community center.
 Topics covered in the multiple presentations were: PIO roles, agency coordination, Joint Information Centers, and national weather service.

 KPI #2: Complete 5 flood-fighting action plans (1 per major watershed).